Are all sins equal?04 Apr 2016, by Doctrines in

 Haven exposed the Church’s teaching on mortal and venial sins, the question remains; is it biblical?
 And the answer is yes, it is.
 It is written; If you see your brother or sister committing what is not mortal sin, you will ask, and God will give life to such a one-to those whose sin is not mortal.
 There is sin that is mortal; I do not say that you should pray about that.
 All wrong doing is sin, but there is sin that is not mortal.
 1 John 5:16-17.

 Is St. John telling lies here?
-It is clearly written that there are sins that are mortal and by implication there are those that are not.
+It is clearly written that there are mortal sins, and by implication, there are those that are not.
 Those that are not are the ones the Catholic Church calls venial sins.

-St. Paul tells us in Romans 2:6 and in 2Cor.
+St. Paul tells us in Romans 2:6 and 2Cor.
 5:10 that God will repay each one according to his deeds.
-This indicates that all sins are not the same because if we are going to be repaid according to what we have done, then it means the gravity of sins differ.
+This indicates that all sins are not the same because if we are going to be repaid according to what we have done, it means the gravity of sins differs.

 Jesus said in Mt.
-12:31 that people are going to be forgiven their sins if they blasphemes against the Son of man, but anyone who sins against the Holy Spirit will not be forgiven.
-This again shows that all sins are not the same, the gravity of the one that will not be forgiven is greater than the others.
-Whatever interpretation you want to give to this passage of the scriptur, the fact remains that some will be forgiven and some will not be forgiven.
-Jesus explained the difference in gravity of sins in his parable of the unfaithful slave (Luke 12:41-48) where he talked about slaves receiving different degrees of beating according to what they have done.
-This differences in degrees of sins is obvious in Mt.
+12:31 that people are going to be forgiven their sins if they blaspheme against the Son of man, but anyone who sins against the Holy Spirit will not be forgiven.
+This again shows that all sins are not the same; the gravity of the one that will not be forgiven is greater than the others.
+Whatever interpretation you want to give to this passage of the scripture, the fact remains that some will be forgiven and some will not be forgiven.
+Jesus explained the difference in gravity of sins in his parable of the unfaithful slave (Luke 12:41-48), where he talked about slaves receiving different degrees of beating according to what they have done.
+This difference in degrees of sins is obvious in Mt.
 5:22.
 But I say that if you are angry with a brother or a sister, you will be liable to judgment; and if you insult a brother or a sister, you will be liable to the council; and if you say. “you fool”, you will be liable to hell fire.
-Jesus presents here different sins with different punishment for each according to its degree.
+Jesus presents here different sins with different punishments for each according to its degree.